regulus79/lmms/plugins/Granulator/README.md

 Granulator - A Granular Synthisizer, made by editing AudioFileProcessor.

-The artwork is the same as the AudioFileProcessor, except that artwork.png was edited to temporarily say "Granulator" for testing purposes.
+The ui is heavily based off of AudioFileProcessor, and aside from artwork.png, the images are identical.